mohammadqassem515-lab/urban-style-/README.md

 ## project description

-Urban Style is a responsive fashion store website developed using eeactJS.The project focuses on creating a clean and modern user interface for browsing clothing products online.
+Urban Style is a responsive fashion store website developed using reactJS.The project focuses on creating a clean and  modern user interface for browsing clothing products online.

 ## Features